5454364536/JS-PHP-Based-Groupchat/src/login-integrated/README.md

-This is the login-integrated branck of JS-PHP-Based-Groupchat
+This is the login-integrated branck of Groupchat

 In order to obtain maximum use from this branch, you will need to have a backend framework already in place.